Diamond Education and Videos

 The 4C'sThe quality of a diamond is evaluated based on 4 categories: colour, clarity, carat and cut

 A diamond that receives excellent grades in all 3 categories is known as a triple excellent diamond.
-It is our professional opinion that you should settle for nothing short of excellent in all cutting categories.
+It is our professional opinion that you should settle for nothing short of excellent in all cutting categories as this will ensure that your diamond sparkles with absolute brilliance.
 Some diamond laboratories other than the G.I.A. use the terms Ideal Cut and Hearts and Arrow referring to their best cuts.

 To substantiate the quality of the cut, we also review all of the proportional measurements of the diamond such as table size (as a percentage of the diameter), the depth, the girdle thickness, the crown and pavilion angle.
 These are all crucial factors in insuring that your diamond will look brilliant under all levels of light, not just those of the jewellery store!